 KidsQuest Children’s Museum, Bellevue

-Unleash creativity through hands-on exhibits and guided activities that focus on science, technology, engineering, art, and math at KidsQuest.
-Explore the Atrium Climber, train tables, a story tree, tot orchard, water gallery, and more.
+Unleash creativity through hands-on exhibits and guided activities that focus on science, technology, engineering, art, and math at KidsQuest in Bellevue.
+With more than 25 innovative exhibits designed for children 0-10, families are sure to find plenty of fun.
+Explore the Atrium Climber, Learning Lab, train tables, a story tree, the Sticks + Stones Outdoor Gallery, and so much more.

-Related: Discover more things to do with kids in Washington.
+Also see: Things to do with kids in Washington

 Bug & Reptile Museum, Bremerton